What You Need to Know About Bird Scooter Lawsuits

-In October 2018, a class-action lawsuit was filed against electric scooter rental/rideshare companies Bird Rides Inc. and LimeBike and other companies who have taken part in the escalating presence of electric scooters in the U.S., including Xiaomi United States and Segway, the electric scooter manufacturers who supply vehicles to the rental companies.
+In October 2018, a class-action bird scooter lawsuit was filed against electric scooter rental/rideshare companies Bird Rides Inc. and LimeBike and other companies who have taken part in the escalating presence of electric scooters in the U.S., including the Xiaomi United States and Segway, the electric scooter manufacturers who supply vehicles to the rental companies.

-- You can also contact the class-action attorney so he or she can add your name to the class registry, ensuring you receive details about participating in recovery, providing evidence to the attorneys and receiving your share of the settlement.
+- You can also contact the bird scooter class-action attorney so he or she can add your name to the class registry, ensuring you receive details about participating in recovery, providing evidence to the attorneys and receiving your share of the settlement.

 - When many victims are likely to emerge, making it difficult to identify and contact all the injured parties, a fund is created and made available to individuals who can prove the defendant’s actions injured them.